xiangliu1123/Directory-Navigation/README.md

 Downloading the repository as zip to your local machine can follow this link: https://github.com/xiangliu1123/Directory-Navigation

 Step 2: Navigate to the directory containing the `directory_browser.py` file.

-It should be display in the main folder when downloaded or cloned.
+    It should be display in the src folder when downloaded or cloned.
 ### Run the script

 Run the script in the terminal using Python: